Debugging & Troubleshooting

 Can I use this with my existing character?

 Yes.
 Add SECCombatControllerComponent to your AI controller and the necessary pawn components to your character.
 Create an ActionSet, configure an AIConfig, and set up a StateTree.
-The plugin is designed to integrate with existing projects without requiring you to inherit from EnemyControllerBase or EnemyCharacterBase.
+The plugin integrates with existing projects without requiring inheritance from EnemyControllerBase or EnemyCharacterBase.

 Does this work with multiplayer?

 Yes.
 The plugin supports both listen server and dedicated server configurations.
-AI logic runs on the server, and key state (health, action execution, combat roles, active ActionSet) replicates to clients automatically.
+AI logic runs on the server, and key state (health, action execution, combat roles, active ActionSet) replicates to clients.
 See the Multiplayer docs for details.

 Can I use this without Gameplay Ability System?